 Johanna: Thanks for asking me these questions.
 I invite anyone who wants to continue the conversation to start at www.jrothman.com.
 Thanks!

 Johanna Rothman, known as the “Pragmatic Manager,” provides frank advice for your tough problems.
 She helps leaders and teams see problems and resolve risks and manage their product development.

-She is an author of over 200 hundred articles and several books: -Manage Your Job Search -Hiring Geeks That Fit -Manage Your Project Portfolio: Increase Your Capacity and Finish More Projects -The 2008 Jolt Productivity award-winning Manage It!
+She is an author of over two hundred articles and several books: -Manage Your Job Search -Hiring Geeks That Fit -Manage Your Project Portfolio: Increase Your Capacity and Finish More Projects -The 2008 Jolt Productivity award-winning Manage It!
 Your Guide to Modern, Pragmatic Project Management -Behind Closed Doors: Secrets of Great Management etc.